 - Performance assessment and improvement techniques in surrogate-assisted evolutionary computation

-We invite short papers of up to 8 pages presenting novel developments in one or more of these areas, or other areas relevant to surrogate-assisted evolutionary optimisation.
+We invite short papers of up to 8 pages (excluding references) presenting novel developments in one or more of these areas, or other areas relevant to surrogate-assisted evolutionary optimisation.
 We welcome position papers of up to 2 pages showcasing exciting exploratory and preliminary results.

 We also welcome proposals for short demonstrations or presentations (5-10 minutes) on the following topics: